google-research/pyreach/pyreach/gyms/docs/gym_api.md

 *   `reach_name`: (Required) The Reach server name of the vacuum device.
 This name must match the name used by the Reach server.

+*   `blowoff_ignore`: (Optional) Any blow off request that can not actually be performed will be silently ignored.
+Otherwise, a `PyReachError` exception is raised.

 *   `is_synchronous`: (Optional, default = `False`) If `True`, all vacuum requests for this device are made synchronously.